textpattern/textpattern.github.io/faqs/common-how-do-i-questions.md

 p.
 Textpattern CMS support forum: "txp:article pageby attribute":https://forum.textpattern.io/viewtopic.php?id=12481

-h4. ...supply a special layout to the first article on a page?
+h4. …supply a special layout to the first article on a page?

 Use the "txp:if_first_article":http://textbook.textpattern.net/wiki/index.php?title=if_first_article tag in your article form: